 I launched Wild Blue Yonder in 2016 in Hamilton, Ontario, Canada, after a few years of exploring the exciting duo of wood/natural fragments with epoxy resin.
 Around the same time, I had co-founded a wood-working collective in order to access the wide variety of tools I needed, in a communal setting.
 Since then, I have honed both my wood-working and jewelry skills, while growing my craft practice as a small business.
 Since launching Wild Blue Yonder in 2016, I have worked as an independent artisan/owner, and currently sell my work in approximately 20 shops across Canada and the USA, including the Art Gallery of Ontario and the McMichael Canadian Art Collection.

 In March 2020 I moved with my family to Maastricht, Netherlands.
 So I now work from the top story of my narrow dutch row house, creating everything here in my new studio.
-But thanks to Michelle Aasman, good friend and business partner, WBY Canada continues to operate primarily from Hamilton, Ontario.
+But thanks to Michelle Aasman, good friend and business partner, WBY Canada continues to operate primarily from her location near Hamilton, Ontario.
 Michelle keeps all the website stock and exhibits regularly throughout the Hamilton area.